How to feed a dog (or cat)

 3 Simple Supplements

-- Sustainably sourced Krill oil as an excellent source of marine omega 3 fatty acids.
+- Green lipped mussels or sustainably sourced Krill oil as excellent sources of marine omega 3 fatty acids.

 - Digestive enzymes to help break down carbohydrates, fats, and proteins, and absorb nutrients.

 - Probiotics as beneficial “good” gut bacteria to help maintain gastrointestinal health.

 There’s a guide on probiotics and digestive enzymes here, and a little more information on green lipped mussels.
 Green lipped mussels can be bought frozen from some supermarkets, and one every day or two can be fed as a treat!